ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 You can clone your fork to your PC and make changes there.

 This guide was written for Command Line Interface (CLI) version of Git.

-If you have any adversity in using the CLI, you can find and self-learn the GUI (Graphical User Interface) version of Git or programs like [Git Extensions][Git Extensions].
+If you have any adversity in using the CLI, you can find and self-learn the GUI (Graphical User Interface) version of Git or use programs like [Git Extensions][Git Extensions].
-Some editors (ie. Visual Studio Code) may provide a Git interface.
+Some editors (like Visual Studio Code) may provide a Git interface.

 Please be reminded that local copy and remote copy are two different things.
 If you did commits without pushing to remote copy, you are effectively talking to yourself.